Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### First Strike  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/FirstStrike.png" Align=left width=20% height=20%>

-You gain a +2 bonus to initiative.
-Whenever you deal damage against a creature that hasn´t taken a turn in combat yet you ignore their resistances and immunities and you gain 25 gold plus gold equal to the damage dealt times your proficiency bonus.
-You also deal 1d6 additional damage to the target for every 50th gold gained on them, up to a maximum of 20d6.
+You gain a +2 bonus to initiative rolls.
+Whenever you deal damage to a creature that hasn't taken a turn in combat yet you ignore their resistances and immunities.
+For the first attack you gain gold equal to two times the damage dealt times your proficiency bonus.

-The bonus to initiative increases to +3 at level 5, +4 at level 9, +5 at level 13 and +10 at level 17

--

 ---

 ## Lesser Runes